 Chances are you already protect your important assets, such as your house.
 Your health insurance can only cover your medical expenses; it can't provide a regular source of income.
 Why not help protect the most important asset you have— your ability to earn an income?

 Who is Eligible?

-This Plan is available exclusively to ASME members* under age 70 who are at FULL-TIME WORK, provided their ANNUAL GROSS EARNED INCOME is at least $20,000 for the proceeding 12 month period.
+This coverage is available exclusively to ASME members* under age 70 who are at FULL-TIME WORK, provided their ANNUAL GROSS EARNED INCOME is at least $20,000 for the proceeding 12 month period.
 In order to become insured, satisfactory evidence of insurability must be provided and the required premium must be paid.